-User data store Data storage service holding principals' profiles; underlying storage policies based on web page URLs.
+User data store Data storage service holding principals' profiles; underlying storage can be an LDAP directory service or a custom IdRepo implementation.

-IdRepo implementation.

-Web policy agent Native library installed in a web server that acts as a policy agent with
+Web Agent Native library installed in a web server that acts as a policy enforcement point with policies based on web page URLs.